Dyalog/dyalog-jupyter-kernel/README.md

 ## Running

+### Windows
-1. Start Jupyter notebook:
+1. Open *Jupyter Notebook* from the Start menu

+This will start a web server and try to point your web browser at it.
+From the web interface you can use the *New* drop-down to create a new Dyalog APL notebook, or navigate to and click on any existing notebook (a file with the `.ipynb` extension) to open it.

+### Linux
-   Linux: Open a terminal window
+1. Open a terminal window
-   Windows: Open the Anaconda Prompt from the Start menu
-1. Change directory (`cd mydirectory`) to where you want to place new notebooks or load notebooks from (or a parent directory thereof).
+1. Optionally change directory (`cd mydirectory`) to where you want to place new notebooks or load notebooks from (or a parent directory thereof).
 1. Run `jupyter-notebook`.

 This will start a web server and try to point your web browser at it.
 From the web interface you can use the *New* drop-down to create a new Dyalog APL notebook, or navigate to and click on any existing notebook (a file with the `.ipynb` extension) to open it.

-### Troubleshooting

 If you get the message `OSError: [Errno 99] Cannot assign requested address` try: